 Living with Asthma

 Asthma can be diagnosed at any time in one's life.
 While there is no cure for asthma, it can be managed by working with a healthcare provider to develop a plan to avoid asthma triggers and use medication properly.
-Asthma is a chronic disease that is episodic, meaning that in can come and go.
+Asthma is a chronic disease that is episodic, meaning that it can come and go.
 The good news is that you can find support to help you manage your asthma and create asthma-friendly environments so you can be active and healthy.

 Get tips and tools to help you take control of your asthma.
 Create a management plan to track your medication and healthcare needs, learn about reducing asthma triggers and get advice on working with your doctors and caregivers.

-Creating Asthma-friendly Environments
+Creating Asthma-Friendly Environments

 Make sure the places you visit most often do not increase your chances of an asthma emergency.
 Find out what you, your family and your coworkers can do to create asthma-friendly environments.